samuel-skean/Simple2DRasterizer/Roadmap.md

 - Shuffle the order in which splines are drawn.
 Attribution: Jacob Cohen

+- Indicate, on the command line, the option chosen through graphical prompts.

 Known deficiencies (highest priority listed first):
 - The resolution cannot be specified.
   Next steps: